Wallyford

-Wallyford is a village near Musselburgh and approximately 7 mi east of Edinburgh in East Lothian, Scotland.
+Wallyford is a town near Musselburgh and approximately 7 mi east of Edinburgh in East Lothian, Scotland.

 History

 The village was initially populated by coal miners and later grew as an overspill/commuter town for workers in Musselburgh and Edinburgh.
 A tribute to the miners can be found marked on a stone through the main road (Salters Road) of the village.
 A coal mine at Wallyford was worked for the profit of Mary, Queen of Scots in 1563 and also supplied coal for her own fire at Holyrood Palace.

-The village is overlooked by the restored Fa'side Castle which was destroyed by the English after the Battle of Pinkie in 1546.
+The town is overlooked by the restored Fa'side Castle which was destroyed by the English after the Battle of Pinkie in 1546.

+The town was formerly the site of Wallyford Greyhound Stadium, which closed in 1992.
+Plans to build a second greyhound stadium in Wallyford were eventually abandoned in 2021 after two decades of planning.

 In 2016, construction began to regenerate the village.
-A new, replacement Primary School was completed in February 2019.
+A new, replacement Primary School was completed in February 2019 and was followed by the new Wallyford Learning Campus in November 2024.
 A new village high street/centre will be created alongside a legible hierarchy of roads and footpaths, maximising connections throughout but in particular to the Village Centre and Community Woodland.

+Like much of East Lothian, Wallyford has undergone significant population growth in recent years, with planning permission granted for over 2,000 new homes in the area, as of 2024.
+These new developments, in combination with the opening of new Primary and Secondary school facilities and proximity to Edinburgh, have seen Wallyford transformed from a village into a growing town.

+Transport

+Wallyford has a railway station with a park and ride facility, on the Edinburgh to North Berwick railway line, operated by ScotRail.
+Services operate on an average of once per hour (up to twice hourly at peak times) in either direction to Edinburgh Waverley and North Berwick, with five trains per day also operating to Dunbar.

+The northern end of the A1 road passes by the town, offering easy access into Edinburgh and the Edinburgh City Bypass.

+The town is also well served by buses.
+Lothian Buses route 44 has a terminus in Wallyford, offering service to Edinburgh and Balerno via Musselburgh.
+In addition, night bus route N26 stops in nearby Pinkie.
+East Coast Buses also offers both express and stopping services to Edinburgh, whilst Prentice Coaches has a number of routes around East Lothian which stop in Wallyford.

 Landmarks

-Wallyford has a railway station with a Park and Ride facility, on the Edinburgh to North Berwick railway line, operated by ScotRail.
+Musselburgh Racecourse is located nearby, with a free courtesy bus operating from Wallyford to the racecourse on racedays.
+Fort Kinnaird retail park is easily accessible from the town.

-It has a primary/nursery school, playgroup, community centre, churches, library, post office, a CrossFit Gym and a Miners' social club.
+It has a primary/nursery school, secondary school, playgroup, community centre, churches, library, post office, a CrossFit Gym and a Miners' social club.

+As of 2025, plans have been approved to build 10 new mixed-use retail units in the town.